pebe-espana/NXTpi/README.md

 ## Exomy Additions to the ESA ExoMy_Software folder (to be part of docker container)

-## Pilot = text based piloting functionalty (additional existing methods of using webinterface or joystick)
+## Pilot = text based piloting functionality (additional existing methods of using webinterface or joystick)

 Add and replace files in the respective folders of ESA ExoMy_Software